MukundAravapalli/TangoNewsLetter/README.md

         auth:"Crabb: enter your API key here"

 ```
-Where it has the big `X`, you will need to replace the `X` with the region number, this is at the end of your API Key, and it will say us-- where the -- part is the number.
+On the second line, you see the code `const url="https://usX.api.mailchimp...` here it has a big `X` in `https://usX.api`, you will need to replace the `X` with the region number, this is at the end of your API Key, and it will say us-- where the -- part is the number.

 At the end of the URL link, you see the phrase `enter your auidence ID here`.
 You will find this ID in the Settings under the Audience Tab in your MailChimp Profile once you have set that up.

-Finally, you will need to edit the phrase `enter your API key here` in the last line by replacing the phrase with your MailChimp API Key.
+Finally, you will need to edit the phrase `enter your API key here` in the last line of code by replacing the phrase with your MailChimp API Key.

 **NEVER post any code that contains your API Key, your Key will get revoked if it ends up publicly posted.**